Catching Up With Former CatCon Adoptees!

 I love Henry.
 He’s my serious boy and my buddy.

 When adopting a cat you must know you’re truly rescuing that soul.
 It’s up to you to give them a forever home.
 They need and deserve that stability like we do.
 Also, be patient.

 Did you or a friend adopt a cat or kitten at CatCon?
 Past CatCon adoptive meow-mies and daddies are sharing photos of their fur babies on our Facebook page!

-CatCon is Saturday June 29th and Sunday June 30th at the Pasadena Convention Center in Pasadena, CA.
+CatCon 2019 took place June 29th and 30th at the Pasadena Convention Center.